 The Balranald Nature Reserve is situated at North Uist which is a 20 minute drive away.

-One publication is a must for visitors and that is the Outer Hebrides (Western Isles) Bird Report 2015 which is obtainable from Beaufort Press.
+One publication is a must for visitors and that is the Outer Hebrides (Western Isles) Bird Report 2015 which is obtainable from Beaufort Press (also on our bookshelf).

 You should also invest in the OS Sheets covering the 3 Islands which can be used in conjunction with the Bird Report.